Vikki Dougan: Personal life

 Dougan married William Symons, owner of a photo studio, in 1946.
 They divorced in 1950, the same year their daughter Deirdre was born.

-Throughout the 1950s, she dated a string of prominent men, including Barry Goldwater, Mickey Rooney, Henry Fonda, Frank Sinatra and Glenn Ford.
+Throughout the 1950s, she dated a string of prominent men, including Barry Goldwater Jr., Mickey Rooney, Henry Fonda, Frank Sinatra and Glenn Ford.

 In 1960, Dougan married Jim R. Sweeney, an ex-football player from Texas Christian University.
 They had a daughter, Tiffany.
 This marriage, like her first, was short lived.

 She was lifelong friends with Sandra Giles and Gloria Pall.

-She lives in Beverly Hills, California.
-She regularly attends the Los Angeles Jewish Film Festival and recently did interviews with Hollywood Exclusive, The New York Times, and Classic Images.
+She lives in Beverly Hills, California, regularly attends the Los Angeles Jewish Film Festival and recently did interviews with Hollywood Exclusive, The New York Times, and Classic Images.